 International Adoption Law

 International adoption is essentially a private legal matter between a private individual (or couple) who wishes to adopt and a foreign court.
 U.S. authorities can't intervene on behalf of prospective parents with the courts in the country where the adoption takes place.
-However, the Department of State (DOS) does provide extensive information about the adoption processes in various countries, as well as the legal requirements to bring a child adopted abroad to the United States.
+However, the Department of State (DOS) does provide extensive information about adoption processes in various countries, as well as the legal requirements to bring a child adopted abroad to the United States.

 If you're interested in adopting a child from outside the United States, make sure you understand international adoption laws -- and particularly the laws of the country where you plan to adopt.
 The following is a summary to help you make the right choices.